Youth Philanthropy Initiative

 - 3. What are your organizational goals?

 We are working to expand and develop strategic partnerships with other local community service providers to better serve our clients and meet the ever increasing need for food.
 We hope to foster and create programs, in partnership with other community service providers that will ultimately reduce the need for many of our clients to come to the Food Bank.
-In addition, we are looking for a larger, more centrally located building that will allow for us to maintain and develop services for our clients.

 - 4. How have you made a difference to the community so far?